Yuanbo2020/SoundSCaper/Readme.md

 If you want to skip the tedious training steps and use LLM-SSD directly, go directly to [One_Run](One_Run).

 Please fill in your OpenAI username and password in LLM_scripts.
+-->

-### 4. Other models
+### 3. Other models

 The trained models of the other 7 models in the paper have been attached to their respective folders.

-If you want to train them yourself, please follow the LLM-SSD training steps.
+If you want to train them yourself, please follow the SSD training steps.

 <br>

 ## Figure

-### 1. Overall framework of the soundscape describer LLM-SSD
+### 1. Overall framework of the soundscape describer SSD

 <h3 align="center"> <p></p></h3>
 <div align="center">